buckmelton/notes/bucks-rails-notes.md

 - gem 'coffee-rails'  '4.1.0'     # exact
 - gem 'uglifier'      '>= 1.3.0'  # install latest as long as it's >= 1.3.0
 - gem 'coffee-rails'  '-> 4.0.0'  # install latest that's newer than 4.0.0 but not newer than 4.1, i.e. only minor point releases

-### If you need to make changes to default application gems
-- Open `Gemfile` with editor
-- Make changes
-- Install new/changed gems by running `bundle install`

 ### Asset Pipeline
   - In Sinatra, if you had js or css you would just add another script or link to the erb file